 Overlooking Rock Creek Park, the sprawling Hillwood Estate, Museum & Gardens offers a pastoral respite from the fast-paced hubbub of the city.
 Built in the 1950s by businesswoman and socialite Marjorie Merriweather Post, owner of General Foods, the property features 13 acres of stunning formal gardens and a museum.
 For ticket information, visit Hillwood's website.

 The Scene: You’ll be taken around the world and back when you check out the full grounds and explore all of the “outdoor rooms.”
 Stroll through Japanese- and European-style gardens, cutting flower gardens and wooded footpaths.
 While you’re at it, admire the colorfully trimmed wooden Russian cottage and an orchid-laden greenhouse.

 Insider Info: After the death of her father when she was 27, Post inherited his business and went on to become one of the wealthiest women in the country.
 Over time, she assembled an impressive collection of eighteenth-century French porcelain which is housed in the property’s Museum along with the largest collection of Russian Imperial art outside of that country.
-Visit the house to see stunning Fabergé objects, religious icons, decorative French objets d’art, and then relax over lunch in the Hillwood Café.
+Visit the house to see stunning Fabergé objects, religious icons, decorative French objets d’art, and then pick up lunch to-go at the Merriweather Café.

 Insider Info: On the ground floor you can visit Julia Child’s remarkable kitchen – the real one, not a replica – donated by the doyenne of French cuisine herself, with all of its copper pans and taller-than-usual counters (Child was 6’ 2”).